EternalllZM/rtd-codz/docs/source/rules.rst

 .. warning::
     :ref:`You are fully responsible for the security of the account and messages posted by it.
-    It does not matter who was using the account at the time or whether you meant to post said copy-pasted content in another server, you posted it in ours.`
+    It does not matter who was using the account at the time or whether you meant to post said content in a different server, you posted it in ours.`

 - **There are no loopholes in these rules.**